At the Brotherhood of St Laurence ABN 24 603 467 024 (BSL) we are committed to protecting the privacy and confidentiality of:

 We may not be able to do these things without your personal information.
 For example, we may not be able to communicate with you, respond to your enquiries or consider you for positions with us.

-We may use your personal information to provide you with ongoing promotional materials and marketing communications about our events, programs, services and fundraising initiatives by telephone, email, online or by other means.
+We may also use your personal information to provide you with ongoing promotional materials and marketing communications about our events, programs, products, services and fundraising initiatives by telephone, email, online or by other means and to invite you to events.
 When we contact you seeking your support, we are trying to raise public awareness of our programs as well as to provide our supporters with current information on social justice issues of the day.
-Please remember that you are under no obligation to respond unless you would like to and are able.
+Please remember that you are under no obligation to respond to our promotional materials and marketing communications unless you would like to and are able.
 You can ask us at any time not to contact you for these purposes anymore.

-We may exchange your personal information with your representatives and our third party service providers who perform tasks on our behalf, for example data processing and storage services, payment processing, banking, professional services (including legal, accounting and business consulting), research, tele-services, payroll, staff benefits, training, website or technology services, and mailing services that send our letters.
+We may exchange your personal information with your representatives and our third party service providers who perform tasks on our behalf, for example data processing and storage services, providers of payment processing services, banking services, professional services (including legal, accounting and business consulting), research, ecommerce providers, tele-services, payroll, staff benefits, training, website or technology services, marketing service providers and transport and mailing services that send our letters or other deliveries.
 If you are a client, then we may sometimes disclose personal information to government agencies for purposes such as informing decisions about funding and medical care.
 In doing so, we will take into account the provisions of relevant laws such as the Aged Care Act.
 If you have applied for a position with us, we may exchange your personal information with your referees, police, Centrelink, recruitment consultants, academic institutions, screening check providers, health service providers, professional and trade associations, previous employers and law enforcement agencies.

 Our website and email

-We do not collect personal information about you when you visit BSL websites, unless you choose to provide such information.
+We do not collect personal information about you when you visit BSL websites (including www.bsl.org.au and www.brotherhoodbooks.org.au), unless you choose to provide such information (for example, by submitting an enquiry, purchasing a product or service, making a donation or joining a mailing list).

 Changes may be made to this policy from time to time.
 We will give notice of these changes on our website and intranet.